dotnet/corefxlab/src/System.IO.Compression.Brotli/README.md

  }
 ```

 Simple method to decompress bytes to file.
-If out data is larger than destination ```result``` be ```TransformationStatus.DestinationTooSmall``` and it's available to call Decompress again to collect rest of data.
+If out data is larger than destination ```result``` will be ```TransformationStatus.DestinationTooSmall``` and it's available to call Decompress again to collect rest of data.

 ```C#
  static void DecompSimple(byte[] bytes, string outFile, int decompressedLength)